-If you are consistently receiving the same error even after following the suggested fixes in this section we recommend that you add the --trace option to your command in order to get detailed information about the communications being attempted and review the log messages carefully both on the front end and server side to try and understand what is going wrong.
-It is also worth reviewing the server logs if you are able as there are some situations which will manifest as client side communications errors that can be down to the configuration of the server.
-For example if running the CLI in secure mode you may get client side errors that state a secure connection could not be established, reviewing the server logs might show you that your public key is not authorised for the database server or that the server is not running in secure more.
-If you are still unable to resolve the issue please contact Cray support providing logs from both the CLI and the Database Server to aid in diagnosis of the issue.
+If the same error is encountered even after following the suggested fixes in this section it is recommended to add the --trace option to the command in order to get detailed information about the communications being attempted and review the log messages carefully both on the front end and server side to try and understand what is going wrong.
+It is also worth reviewing the server logs if you are able as there are some situations, which will manifest as client side communications errors caused by an error on the serve.
+Reviewing the server logs may provide additional information about why you are encountering an error.
+If you are still unable to resolve the issue, please contact Cray support providing logs from both the CLI and the database server to aid in diagnosis of the issue.